 The interface consists of a set of parameters and a set of commands.
-The parameters are defined by name and by reference to data types that appear elsewhere in the same EDS or its inclusions.
+The parameters are defined by name and by reference to data types that appear elsewhere in the same EDS or in referenced EDSs.
 The commands are defined by name and by arguments.
-The arguments are defined by name and by reference to data types that appear elsewhere in the same EDS or its inclusions.
+The arguments are defined by name and by reference to data types that appear elsewhere in the same EDS or in referenced EDSs.

 Semantics of Arguments